Antebellum South: Mercantilist underpinnings

 Mercantilist ideologies largely explain the rise of the plantation system in the United States.
 In the 16th and 17th centuries under mercantilism, rulers of nations believed that the accumulation of wealth through a favorable balance of trade was the best way to ensure power.
 As a result, several European nations began to colonize the Americas to take advantage of rich natural resources and encourage exports.

-One example of England utilizing its American colonies for economic gain was tobacco.
-When tobacco was first discovered as a recreational substance, there was a widespread social backlash in England, spearheaded by King James I himself.
-By the middle of the 17th century, however, Parliament had realized the revenue potential of tobacco and quickly changed its official moral stance towards its use.
+One example of England using its American colonies for economic gain was tobacco.
+When tobacco was first discovered as a recreational substance, there was a widespread social backlash in England, spearheaded by King James I. By the middle of the 17th century, however, Parliament had realized the revenue potential of tobacco and quickly changed its official moral stance towards its use.
 As a result, tobacco plantations sprung up across the American South in large numbers to support demand in Europe.
 By 1670, more than half of all tobacco shipped to England was being re-exported to other countries throughout Europe at a premium.
 In similar ways, the English were able to profit from other American staple crops, such as cotton, rice, and indigo, which "fueled the expansion of the American plantation colonies, transformed the Atlantic into an English inland sea, and led to the creation of the first British Empire."

-Many claim that being a part of the British mercantilist system was in the best economic interest of the American colonies as well, as they would not have been able to survive as independent economic entities.
+Many claim that being a part of the British mercantilist system was in the best economic interest of the American colonies, as they would not have been able to survive as independent economic entities.
 Robert Haywood, in his article "Mercantilism and South Carolina Agriculture, 1700–1763", argues that "it was unthinkable that any trade could prosper in the straight-jacket of regimented and restricted international trade, without the guiding hand of a powerful protecting government."